 - We will proactively reach out to agencies we believe will not meet the highest need criteria.

 - Agencies denied in this process will be asked to wait a year before reapplying.

 - Applicants that do not address specific COVID-19 priorities will be denied and asked to wait a year before reapplying.

 - We anticipate a higher percentage of denials this year as compared to recent years.

 - We have suspended all future capital and multi-year funding requests.

-- We will not encourage agencies new to us to apply at this time.
+- Agencies new to Monterey Peninsula Foundation should not apply at this time.

 - Our approach to funding will include our traditional responsive grantmaking as well as proactive efforts to ensure funding serves the greatest needs in our communities.

 These steps will help us continue to provide the most meaningful support at this time, as we all live into the next phase of life with COVID-19.
 It is a fluid situation, and we encourage you to check the website periodically for news of additional changes.